It's the first month families did not receive SNAP, non-profits embrace increased demand

 "Today, we are giving away free food, and you can come in and get three items daily off the food shelf.
 Normally it's five, but we've had a lot of people coming in for food, so we've had to drop it down," says Mashana Reliford, God's Pantry volunteer bookkeeper.

-And in the parking lot of God's Pantry was a food drive ran by Compassion Food Distribution of Colorado where families can get around $300 worth of food for only a fraction of the price.
+And in the parking lot of God's Pantry was a food drive run by Compassion Food Distribution of Colorado, where families can get around $300 worth of food for only a fraction of the price.

 And at Catholic Charities, they tell me more volunteers are needed.